 Factions

 Factions are groups within a fictional world, each with its own identity and goals, and often competing with one another.
-Depending on the fictional world, factions could be waring kingdoms fighting over territory, different fictional gods each trying to usurp the others, or megacorporations vying for dominance in a cyberpunk dystopia.
+Depending on the fictional world, factions could be waring royal houses fighting over territory, different fictional gods each trying to usurp the others, or megacorporations vying for dominance in a cyberpunk dystopia.
 Even smaller scale groups – different cliques of performers vying for control of a traveling circus – could also be used as factions within a fictional world.
 Factions add depth, intrigue, and complexity to a setting.
 But perhaps most importantly, they can be used to add conflict.
 Factions, and the potential strife between factions with opposing goals, can drive a narrative, inspire historical events (wars, assassinations, etc.), or create compelling and interesting settings and stories.

-Synonyms: blocs, sects, coalitions |
+Synonyms: blocs, sects, coalitions, civilizations |

 Example Mythonyms: House Ravenhold, the Banking Clan, the Seventh Sons Mercenary Unit |